-1: Develop and integrate into supplier selection process
+1: Develop and integrate sustainable policies into the supplier selection process

-Typically the procurement leadership develops a vision that aligns with company responsible business policy, and then adapts their procurement policies to include responsible business in the various processes and criteria for suppliers selection and management.
+Typically, procurement leadership develops a vision that aligns with their company’s responsible business policy.
+Specific procurement policies are then developed to integrate sustainability values into the various processes and criteria for supplier selection and management.

 2: Set and communicate clear expectations for suppliers

 A company must make its expectations clear when engaging a supplier.
 This is usually done through a code of conduct and integrating expectations into contracts, supplier interactions and communications (such as RFx templates).

 Provide the vision, training and tools for buyers to integrate sustainable sourcing into their practices and procurement decisions.
 This may include new software, CSR and responsible business training, and an updated management plan.
 Internal change management programs convey to the corporate buyers the impact their buying decisions will have at the factory level and promote cooperation between corporate buyers, the supplier sales team and units of production when planning production schedules.

 4: Educate and support suppliers in setting their own business standards